jruby/jruby/BUILDING.md

 ```
 (which is basically ```rmvn validate -Pall```)

-about the ruby DSL for those poms just look in the existing pom.rb/Mavenfile files - there are plenty of examples for all kind of situations. (more documention to come).
+about the ruby DSL for those poms just look in the existing pom.rb/Mavenfile files - there are plenty of examples for all kind of situations. (more documentation to come).

-regular maven uses the the jruby from the installion, i.e. 9000.dev. this also means that a regular maven run does not depend under the hood on any other jruby versions from maven central.
+regular maven uses the the jruby from the installation, i.e. 9000.dev. this also means that a regular maven run does not depend under the hood on any other jruby versions from maven central.

 at some parts there are **inline** plugins in **pom.rb** or **Mavenfile** which will work directly with regular maven where there is a special plugin running those ruby parts. see **./lib/pom.rb**.